ipanardian/jquery-image-reader/README.md

 # jQuery Image Reader
 A jQuery plugin that previews image very fast without needing to upload to your server.

-With this plugin you can avoid server uploads of raw user files, which I love.
+This plugin implement FileReader API so you can asynchronously read the contents and avoid server uploads of raw user files.
 You can also pre-treat content before you manually upload user content to your servers.

 ## Demo
 [http://indosystem.github.io/jquery-image-reader](http://indosystem.github.io/jquery-image-reader)